 - 6. The time, date, and place of the public opening.
 The phrase "public opening" must be used.
-The public opening can be done in person or virtually but must be open to the public. - 7.
+The public opening can be done in person and/or remotely but must be reasonably accessible and open to the public.
+Information on how to attend, including instructions on joining the opening remotely, must be included. - 7.
 A statement that bids must be guaranteed for a period of thirty (or more) days following the date of the bid opening.
 This period allows for district board review and approval of bids consistent with district policy.